 The Colnago Arabesque bicycle is a wonderful example of Italian craftsmanship.
 In the early 1980’s Colnago began experimenting with crimping main frame tubes to increase stiffness.
 Colnago referred to these crimps as ‘ribs’ in their early brochures.
-The first two versions of the Colnago Arabesque were essentially more glamourous versions of their Colnago Nuovo Mexico counterparts and were built using the same Columbus crimped tubes.
-These tubes were a combination of Columbus SL and (slightly lighter) Columbus Record tubing.
+I would expect that like the Nuovo Mexico, the early crimped versions of the Arabesque were built from a mix of Columbus SL and Record tubes.

 Special feature of a Colnago Arabesque.